eduvpn/documentation/DEPLOY_DEBIAN.md

 has an account or not, e.g. to limit certain profiles to certain (groups of) users, see [ACL](ACL.md).

+## PHP

+Debian's `php7.0-fpm` package has some unfortunate defaults that only work for very light usage and in no way for deploys where you expect more than a few users to use the service.

+Modify `/etc/php/7.0/fpm/pool.d/www.conf` and change the following settings.
+We'll use the CentOS/Fedora defaults here as well:

+    pm = dynamic
+    pm.max_children = 50
+    pm.start_servers = 5
+    pm.min_spare_servers = 5
+    pm.max_spare_servers = 35

+You can tweak those further if needed, but they'll do for some time!
+Restart the `php7.0-fpm` service to activate the changes:

+    $ sudo systemctl restart php7.0-fpm

 ## Optional

 ### Let's Encrypt